 A while back it was thought that POF, like menopause, meant a total lack of eggs.
 It was called "premature" to signify that it started at an earlier-than-normal age.
 However, menopause appears to be permanent with a loss of ovarian activity, while POF is not always permanent.

-In some cases, Premature Ovarian Failure may be reversible.
+In some cases, premature ovarian failure may be reversible.
 POF can be temporary or periodic and there can be residual ovarian function.
-Even with high FSH levels women may intermittently produce estrogen and even ovulate.
+Even with high FSH levels women may intermittently produce estrogen and ovulate.